-Patient will present as → a 72-year-old with complaints of dry eyes coupled with excessive tearing.
-On exam the conjunctiva appear red and the left eyelid is turned outward.
+Patient will present as → a 73-year-old male who complains of dry eyes coupled with excessive tearing.
+On exam, you note the conjunctiva appears red and the right eyelid is turned outward.

 Ectropion (eversion of the lower eyelid) is caused by age-related tissue relaxation, cranial nerve VII palsy, and posttraumatic or postsurgical changes.

 - Ectropion occurs when the eyelid turns outward, exposing the palpebral conjunctiva

 - Ectropion is usually caused by muscle and ligament relaxation due to aging.
 It may also be caused by scar tissue from injury or previous surgery

 - Tearing and symptoms of dry eyes (due to poor drainage of tears through the nasolacrimal system, which may no longer contact the eyeball)

 Symptomatic treatment can include tear supplements and, at night, ocular lubricants

 - Definitive treatment is surgery